 Strengths: Spill prevention; temperature retention during transport—ideal Disposable hot Soup Bowls.

-2. Microwave Safety: What the Data Says
+2. Microwave Safety: What Buyers Should Actually Check

 Are All Paper Bowls Microwave-Safe?